The Most Common Injuries After a Motorcycle Accident in Arlington

 Most Common Motorcycle Injuries

-Many of the injuries motorcycle riders face occur in many situations.
+Many of the injuries motorcycle riders face occur in varying situations, such as intersection accidents, T-bone accidents, distracted driving, and more.
 Since your body is not protected by airbags, seatbelts, head rests, and the protective shell of a car, you are at risk for many injuries in an accident.
 Some of these injuries may be obvious, but they are still some of the most common motorcycle injuries a rider should be aware of:

 Head and Brain Injuries